 Had I known before, I would have instructed them on how to bath my daughter immediately I hired them.
 Now I know better and will always ensure that I take time to show every new house girl how I want my daughter to be bathed.
 I will also question them on the douching aspect before I employ them.

 The reason I’m sharing my experience is so that other moms with daughters can learn from me, especially those with house helps who are of different communities from their own.
 Our cultures as Kenyans, as East Africans differ, and it’s best never to assume that what you do/don’t do is what someone else does/doesn’t do.
+It’s better to ask some of these things while you’re hiring them.
 I have learnt the hard way.”

 That is this mum’s story.
 Very hard-hitting I must say.
 I hope it helps another parent out there. -Maryanne.